 While you are healing, there are things you and your partner can do to improve intimacy.
 Certain positions can give you more control during sex and allow you to slow things down the moment you feel pain.
 And don’t forget, proper lubrication is key!
 These options can help, but, sometimes penetration can be just too painful for some women.
 Remember, penetration during sex is not the only way to experience intimacy.
 Talk with your partner and figure out what works best for both of you.

-Our pelvic floor does a lot for us and keeping our pelvic floor healthy is a main ingredient for a happy sex life.
+Our pelvic floor does a lot for us and keeping our pelvic floor healthy is the main ingredient for happy sex life.
 If you feel pain during intercourse remember there are options for you and that you are not alone.
-Learn about your treatment options and get your sex life back-on-track by reaching out to our pelvic physiotherapist today.
+Learn about your treatment options and get your sex life back on track by reaching out to our pelvic physiotherapist today.